-Centro de Medicina de Reabilitação de Alcoitão in Portugal
+Centro de Medicina de Reabilitação de Alcoitão

 The main purpose of the first study was to evaluate the INSIGHT System (a combined socket interior 3D scanner, patient wearable, and tablet app) and its performance on residual limb-socket fittings – in particular to test how the efficiency of the fitting process could be improved, and how comfortable and usable the final prosthesis was for the patient.